behzodcu/analysis_human_lifespan/README.md

 ## Notes

-The final paper and video demonstration are in this repository, named as such.
+The final paper and video demonstration are in this repository!

 Thank you!